mickaeldamathadev/arraydependency/README.md

 # Catching array change in React Hooks with useEffect

-It's a little bit tricky and you need to understand the way JS copy Array data type.

-When you just copy the array like "oldUncaught", the reference is a copy of "uncaughtChange".
+When you just update state with a copy of “oldUncaught”, the reference is a same of the preview state.

-When you use spread operator "oldArray" is assigned to a new reference different from "caughChange".
+When you use “oldCaught” inside spread operator, the new state is assigned to a new reference different from initial state.

-In JS array are copied by reference so if you don't use spread operator, useEffect can't catch the change.
+In JS array are copied by reference, so if you don’t use spread operator, useEffect can’t catch the change.
 Voilà !